GNS3 Alternative

-Skip the 4-8 hours of GNS3 VM setup and image sourcing.
-Describe any network in plain English — NetPilot's AI designs the topology, generates per-vendor configs, and deploys a working multi-vendor lab in under 2 minutes.
-Iterate via multi-turn natural language, or SSH into any device and work the classic way — both paths are always available.
+Skip the 4-8 hours of GNS3 setup — describe any network in plain English and NetPilot's AI deploys a working multi-vendor lab in under 2 minutes.

 How NetPilot differs from GNS3